devfabiosilva/myCryptoBot/README.md

 #### Running client app

-myCryptoBot webchat is a cute and lightweight app build in [ReactJS](https://reactjs.org) a robust JavaScript library for building user interfaces.
+myCryptoBot webchat is a cute and lightweight app built in [ReactJS](https://reactjs.org) a robust JavaScript library for building user interfaces.
 You can simply modify CSS page styles in styles directory or Adaptive Cards and webchat styles in [index.css]().

 To additional change inteface (language support, welcome message and conection to local server or Azure Cloud) open [README](webchat-client/README.md) for details.

-To run myCryptoBot:
+To run myCryptoBot webchat:

 ```markdown
 cd <YOUR_PATH>/myCryptoBot/webchat-client/